ashutoshmjain/gita/src/mathuraChap09.md

 That evening, at a mixer event, Fairy happened to meet this curious Friend and they got hold of our Angel.

 The conversation began at a rather skeptic note!
-How could someone conceive at a sprinkle of water - with a magical wand?
+How could someone conceive at a sprinkle of water? - eve with a magical wand!
 After all, it was a boat, not a fertility clinic  - they asked with a cunning smile - as if they knew what actually went down that evening!

 Is there something more to be read between the lines ? - the Friend did not try to hide the scorn in her voice!